thunlp/UltraChat/README.md

 - Run `accelerate launch train.py` to start training

 ## News
+- April 20, 2023: Released all data, more processing and additional data are expected.
 - April 17, 2023: The rest of the Writing and Creation sector is released (457k).
 - April 12, 2023: The first part of the Writing and Creation sector is released.
 - April 9, 2023: Supported by [gpt4all](https://github.com/nomic-ai/gpt4all), we now also have an [Atlas explorer](https://atlas.nomic.ai/map/0ce65783-c3a9-40b5-895d-384933f50081/a7b46301-022f-45d8-bbf4-98107eabdbac)